 Me, not so much.
 Maybe it’s because Mary is literally perfect or because the Gospels paint her “yes” to God as so effortless and automatic.
 Meanwhile, I’m nagging my husband, avoiding eye contact with the Salvation Army bell ringer at the grocery store, and yelling at the dog.
 When I feel God nudge me in a direction, my answer is pretty much always an enthusiastic and ever-so-faithful “maybe.”

 Mary’s got it all together, and — well, I don’t.
 Mary is rocking a veil of actual stars and I’m so not rocking the third-day-in-a-row messy bun.

 But something has changed between Mary and me this Advent.
 I’ve been starting every morning with coffee and a Marian reflection booklet, and what I’m finding is that she was surprisingly human.
 It doesn’t hurt that we’ve got the whole pregnancy thing as a bonding point because when all else fails nothing brings women together like a birth story.

 As the time comes for setting goals and resolving to be new and improved in the New Year, I’m looking to my new friend, Mary, for guidance on how to more fully live my vocation as a woman, mother, and disciple.
-Here are three ways we can live more like Mary in 2019.
+Here are three ways we can live more like Mary in the new year.